IIT-EnergySystemModels/openTEPES/README.rst

 It is integrated in the `open energy system modelling platform  <https://openenergymodels.net/>`_ helping modelling Europe's energy system.

-The model has been used by the **Ministry for the Ecological Transition and the Demographic Challenge (MITECO)** to analyze the electricity sector in the latest Spanish `National Energy and Climate Plan (NECP) 2023-2030 <https://energia.gob.es/_layouts/15/HttpHandlerParticipacionPublicaAnexos.ashx?k=64347>`_ in June 2023.
+It has been used by the **Ministry for the Ecological Transition and the Demographic Challenge (MITECO)** to analyze the electricity sector in the latest Spanish `National Energy and Climate Plan (NECP) 2023-2030 <https://energia.gob.es/_layouts/15/HttpHandlerParticipacionPublicaAnexos.ashx?k=64347>`_ in June 2023.

 Reference
 ############